TobbeTripitaka/Aq1.ds/README.md

 # Aq1.ds
-Regional heatflow model of Denman-Scott catchment region
+Regional heat flow model of Denman-Scott catchment region

+This model will likely be updated.
+Drop me an email to ensure that you got the latest version, if you intent to use it.